AdamariMosqueda/Data_Mining/Evaluation/Evaluation 1/README.md

 ```
 ![Imgur](https://imgur.com/reMfI3l.png)
 ## 2.- The scatterplot should also be classified by Country Regions.
 We use the merge combined

+> In the second part of the exam, if you made two new plots, in the same way the information was separated in the year 1960 and 2013, on the X axis the fertility rate was added and on the Y axis the hope of life, but here instead of being by country, now it was by region, and it was where there was a change in the graph

 ```R
 qplot(data = merged, x = Fertility.Rate, y = Life_Expectancy_1960,
       color = Region, size=I(3), shape=I(19), alpha =I(.4),